-2.1 Removal of Seamounts and LIPs
+2.1.
+Removal of Seamounts and LIPs

-Recently, Wessel [2001] determined the size (i.e., base radius and height) and location of seamounts from gravity observations.
-In his published dataset, there are more than 8000 seamounts with heights > 1 km in the Pacific, and most of these are located at low latitudes and in the western Pacific (Figure 1b).
+[17] Recently, Wessel [2001] determined the size (i.e., base radius and height) and location of seamounts from gravity observations.
+In his published data set, there are more than 8000 seamounts with heights > 1 km in the Pacific, and most of these are located at low latitudes and in the western Pacific (Figure 1b).
 We remove the effects of seamounts on topography by excluding a certain region surrounding each seamount from further analysis.
-The excluded region for each seamount is circular in shape with a radius that is 1, 2, or 3 times of the base radius of the seamount, for which we denote as R_s =1, 2 and 3, respectively.
+The excluded region for each seamount is circular in shape with a radius that is 1, 2, or 3 times of the base radius of the seamount, for which we denote as $R_s = 1$, 2 and 3, respectively.
 Seamounts and oceanic islands are often surrounded by sediment refills and are underlain by a thickened crust [ten Brink and Brocher, 1987; Caress et al., 1995; Leahy and Park, 2005].
-Using R_s >1 helps reduce the effects of the sediment refills and thickened crust on topography analyses.
-The practice that the topography data near seamounts are not considered in topography analyses is similar to that in Schroeder

-[1984].
-However, the current study uses a much improved seamount dataset [Wessel, 2001].
-Our method is different from the regional-residual separation method used in Hillier and Watts [2004, 2005] in that they attempt to reconstruct the topography in areas occupied by seamounts, oceanic islands and LIPs.
-The topography with seamounts removed is shown in Figure 1b with excluded regions that are 3 times the base radius for each seamount (i.e., R_s =3).
+Using $R_s > 1$ helps reduce the effects of the sediment refills and thickened crust on topography analyses.
+The practice that the topography data near seamounts are not considered in topography analyses is similar to that in the work of Schroeder [1984].
+However, the current study uses a much improved seamount data set [Wessel, 2001].
+Our method is different from the regionalresidual separation method used by Hillier and Watts [2004, 2005] in that they attempt to reconstruct the topography in areas occupied by seamounts, oceanic islands, and LIPs.
+The topography with seamounts removed is shown in Figure 1b with excluded regions that are 3 times the base radius for each seamount (i.e., $R_s = 3$).
 The effects of different values of R_s will be discussed later.

-We use the similar approach to further exclude LIPs and the resulting topography is shown in Figure 1c.
-The dataset for LIPs is taken from Coffin and Eldholm [1994].
-In this dataset the boundaries of LIPs are given, and we only exclude the regions bounded by the LIP boundaries.
-Slight modifications are made to the LIP dataset to include parts of the Marshall-Gilbert Seamounts and the Megellan Rise as LIPs.
-The LIP dataset includes topography anomalies of relatively large horizontal extent, but it also includes features of seamount size.
-Consequently, there are overlaps between the LIP and seamount datasets.
-The excluded regions in Figure 1c represent the union of these two datasets.
+[18] We use the similar approach to further exclude LIPs and the resulting topography is shown in Figure 1c.
+The data set for LIPs is taken from Coffin and Eldholm [1994].
+In this data set the boundaries of LIPs are given, and we only exclude the regions bounded by the LIP boundaries.
+Slight modifications are made to the LIP data set to include parts of the Marshall-Gilbert Seamounts and the Magellan Rise as LIPs.
+The LIP data set includes topography anomalies of relatively large horizontal extent, but it also includes features of seamount size.
+Consequently, there are overlaps between the LIP and seamount data sets.
+The excluded regions in Figure 1c represent the union of these two data sets.

-2.2 Regions Affected by Seamounts and LIPs
+2.2.
+Regions Affected by Seamounts and LIPs